arockiyastephenl/Care-commerce-docs/docs/Overiview/Overview-0f-ONDC.md

 # ONDC

 **ONDC** Open Network for Digital Commerce - Buying and selling in transparent way over the online.
+The buyer search the required product through and product availablity,near by seller details,payment details and logistics everything the ONDC collect the details and give to the buyer app .

 ## Topics
 - Salient features of ONDC